-College of Communication & Creative Arts - Radio, Television & Film
+College of Communication - Radio, Television & Film

 RTF Faculty & Staff

 The Radio, Television and Film faculty and staff are dedicated to the academic and vocational success of their students.
 The faculty do what they teach.
-They are highly dedicated and talented individuals with national reputations in their fields.
+They are active media producers and scholars whose works have won BEA, Cine and Emmy Awards and have been screened at a wide range of media festivals.
 The faculty includes award-winning film and video makers, documentarians, media industry specialists, scriptwriters, published authors and internationally recognized scholars.
 Because they draw on many years of experience in their fields, they bring the real world into the classroom with them every day.

 The faculty's professional connections open up outstanding opportunities for internships in radio and TV stations, media networks, production facilities, corporate media departments, and the local, regional and national film and video industry.